NeelBhatt/Docs-1/aspnet/aspnetcore/fundamentals/logging.md

    ````

+> [!NOTE]
-Note: It is recommended that you perform application logging at the level of your application and its APIs, not at the level of the framework.
+> It is recommended that you perform application logging at the level of your application and its APIs, not at the level of the framework.
 The framework already has logging built in which can be enabled simply by setting the appropriate logging verbosity level.

 To see more detailed logging at the framework level, you can adjust the *LogLevel* specified to your logging provider to something more verbose (like *Debug* or *Trace*).
 For example, if you modify the *AddConsole* call in the *Configure* method to use *LogLevel.Trace* and run the application, the result shows much more framework-level detail about each request: